propranolol 4.28 mg/mL oral solution

 Use this medication regularly to get the most benefit from it.
 To help you remember, give it at the same times each day.

-Tell the doctor if your child's condition does not improve or if it worsens.
+Tell the doctor if your child's condition does not get better or if it gets worse.

 Side effects